 Preventive laboratory tests are covered in full.
-Some genetic and genomic tests may require prior authorization.
+Some in network genetic and genomic tests may require prior authorization.
+Out of network, genetic and genomic tests require prior authorization.

 Lead Screenings

 Lead screening related services, and diagnostic evaluations for lead poisoning are covered in accordance with Rhode Island law.